gmelodie/BPD/README.md

 # Brazillian Plate Detector

-Detect brazillian license plates from pictures using YOLOv3 This project uses pretrained weights from YOLOv3 and [the brazillian alpr](http://www.inf.ufrgs.br/~smsilva/real-time-brazilian-alpr/)
+Detect brazillian license plates from pictures using YOLOv3.This project uses pretrained weights from YOLOv3 and [the brazillian alpr](http://www.inf.ufrgs.br/~smsilva/real-time-brazilian-alpr/)

 ## Dependencies